peanuts64/PHP-Login-mysql/README.md

 1. Download the source files to your computer.
 2. Open `includes/dbh.inc.php` with your favorite text editor (I suggest you use [Atom](https://atom.io)) and find the variables `$Username` and `$Password`.
-3. Change the username and password (note that you have to use the salted version of your password.
+3. Change the username and password (note that you have to salted version of your password when saved in DB.
 4. Save the files, upload them to your webserver and give it a try.

 ###### EXTRA: